wandi-sasl/wandi-sasl.github.io/README.md

 <div align="center">

-##  Free version of Wandi-SASL is a C-Program application utility that validates and protects application log messages during development and deployment
+##  Free version of Wandi-SSAL is a C-Program application utility that validates and protects application log messages during development and deployment

 </div>